 - Names of possible candidates are received from congregational membership.
 (Completed July 12.)

 - Official request for a Call List and nomination forms from congregation are sent to the District President through the Circuit Visitor.
-(We are here.)
+(Completed in July.)

 - District President sends Pastor’s Information Form, Self Evaluation Tool, and a brief evaluation of each candidate to the Circuit Visitor.